gewesp/cpp-lib/README.md

 ### Installing requirements on Ubuntu (version 18 or later)

-From the main directory, run `scripts/install-requirements-ubuntu.sh`.
+From the main directory, run `sudo scripts/install-requirements-ubuntu.sh`.

 ### Tested versions